 Webinar recordings – If you have 100 prospects or customers register for a webinar, perhaps 30 to 50 will actually attend live.
 Among the “no-shows,” a large percentage will watch the “replay” or webinar recording a few days or weeks later.
 But what most managed service providers don’t realize: if 100 registered to attend the live webinar, there’s an excellent chance that at least 10 or 20 times more people (1,000 to 2,000+) would watch the webinar recording over the next year or two if it were promoted to them.
 And because a webinar tends to be substantially longer than other types of screencasts (60 minutes vs. 5 to 10 minutes), those who watch the webinar to the end are likely to think to themselves, “Wow!
 Did I learn a lot!
 We’ve got to bring this company in to take a look at our computer network.”

 Blog post screencasts – If you blog regularly, are all of the keywords that you’re targeting in your blog posts getting your blog posts found on page one of Google?
 Of course not!
 Unless your website and blog have thousands of authoritative, relevant inbound linking domains, it’s inevitable that only a small percentage will rank highly – no matter how awesome and valuable the content is!
 So how do you give your blog posts a second chance to make it to page one (besides buying Google Ads traffic)?
-Make a screencast, with a slide for each key point, which presents the blog content in a multimedia format.
+Make a screencast, with a slide for each key point, presenting the blog content in multimedia.
 When you upload the screencast video to YouTube, you’ll get a second chance to reach page one of the search results.
 And when you embed the screencast video in your blog post, you’ll dramatically increase your chance of blog readers and screencast viewers having the reaction, “Wow!
 Very, very helpful!
 What else do they have to say?”

 So now you know what holds most MSPs back from experimenting with video: You don’t need the talent of George Clooney or Jennifer Aniston.
-You simply need to share useful, relevant, remarkable information.
+You need to share useful, relevant, remarkable information.